briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     2. _(2)_ Intentionally left blank.

-3. _(C)_ The tax on income and the withholding tax established by this Chapter 124 are authorized by Article XVIII, Section 3 of the Ohio Constitution.
+3. _(C)_ The tax on income and the withholding tax established by this Chapter 124 are authorized by [Article XVIII, Section 3][OC 18.3] of the Ohio Constitution.
 The tax is levied in accordance with, and is intended to be consistent with, the provisions and limitations of Ohio Revised Code 718 (ORC 718).\
 (Ord.
 2018-22.
 Passed 3-26-18.)

 ## 124.02   Definitions